 The Netherlands is heading towards a sustainable energy supply.
 Wind is an important source of sustainable electricity.
 Wind on land, and especially: wind at sea.
-The Dutch government has appointed TenneT as the offshore grid operator.
+TenneT is the offshore grid operator.
 This means it’s TenneT’s responsibility to ensure that offshore wind farms are connected to the onshore grid via the offshore grid to enable the use of the energy that is generated at sea.
 Construction of the offshore grid contributes to TenneT’s ambition to be a driving force behind the energy transition.

 Offshore grid in steps